apache/nuttx/configs/README.txt

 		CONFIG_APP_DIR - Identifies the directory that builds the application to link with NuttX.
 This symbol must be assigned to the path to the application build directory *relative* to the NuttX top build direcory.
-As an an example, there are several example applicatins in the NuttX examples/ sub-directory.
-                  To use one of these example applications, say nsh, you would set CONFIG_APP_DIR=examples/nsh.
-If you had an application directory and the NuttX directory both within another directory like this:
+If you had an application directory and the NuttX directory each in separate directory trees like this:

 		  build
 		   |-nuttx